 - Framing Inspection - when the framing and sheathing are complete, including any fire-blocking, bracing, chimney and duct work, plumbing, gas venting, and wiring, but before the installation of any insulation, lath, or other interior or exterior finish

 - Insulation / Vapour Barrier Inspection - when the insulation and vapour barrier are complete; and

 - Final/Completion Inspection - when the building or structure is substantially complete and ready for occupancy, but before occupancy takes place of the whole or part of the building or structure.

 A final inspection shall not be performed unless all letters of assurance have been submitted (if applicable) and all aspects of the work requiring inspection have been inspected and accepted or the inspections and acceptance are not required in accordance with the Building Bylaw.

 *Note - if any aspect of the work is concealed prior to a building official accepting it in writing, the building official may order that it be uncovered at the owner's expense to permit an inspection.

-Section 19.1 and 19.2 of the building bylaw states that when a registered professional provides letters of assurance, the Regional District will rely solely on field reviews undertaken by the registered professional and the letters of assurance that construction substantially conforms to the design and that the construction substantially complies with the Building Code, the bylaw and other applicable enactments respecting safety, and a building official may attend the site from time to time during the course of construction to ascertain that the field reviews are taking place and to monitor the field reviews undertaken by the registered professionals.
+The Building Bylaw states that when a registered professional provides letters of assurance, the Regional District will rely solely on field reviews undertaken by the registered professional and the letters of assurance that construction substantially conforms to the design and that the construction substantially complies with the Building Code, the bylaw and other applicable enactments respecting safety, and a building official may attend the site from time to time during the course of construction to ascertain that the field reviews are taking place and to monitor the field reviews undertaken by the registered professionals.